 I haven’t spent a lot of money on the embossing folders, purchasing all but one of these on ebay.
 They are unbranded (and I hope not pirated, you need to be a bit careful) Lots and lots to choose from and most of the ones I have received have been really good.
 Is the branded one in the pic below better? hmmm…. maybe slightly but it was more than double the price too.

 Isn’t it pretty!
 Can’t wait to see the results can you?

-It is very easy to do
+Embossing is very easy to do

 The Sizzix Big Shot Foldaway comes with a variety of platforms and provides a guide to which ones you might need for your project.
-I find it is a little bit of hit and miss however I mostly use the main Standard Platform, the one they have called Thin Die Adapter and the two clear plates.
+I find it is a little bit of hit and miss however I mostly use the main Standard Platform, the one they have called Thin Die Adapter, and the two clear plates.
 The platforms stack on top of each other until you have achieved the thickness required to apply the correct amount of pressure on your project to get the results you want.
-It need to be quite firm but not too hard to roll through!
+It needs to be quite firm but not too hard to roll through!

 You can see in the picture on the left the instructions.
-Yep…great they have put instructions…BUT… a little confusing because they have put it in 7 languages which make it messy to interpret.
+Yep…great they have put instructions…BUT… a little confusing because they have put it in 7 languages which makes it messy to interpret.
 Ah well, it is a bit of a guide.

-Fortunately when you emboss it doesn’t do any of the above!
+Fortunately, when you emboss it doesn’t do any of the above!

 We are nearly there!

 Once you have worked out the best choices of platforms to combine you open the embossing folder and place your piece of card inside the two flaps.
 Place your folder (with card-stock in it) in between the two clear plates and stack them on top of your selections.